felipez3r0/openclasses/Examples/Classes/Class09/README.md

 # Class 9

-Revision class
+This is a revision class.

 ## Workflow

 > Full revision (4 hour)

-Full revision of the content until now, discussion with students to solve any questions and prepare everybody for the first exam.
+Full revision of all the content up until now, and discussion with the students to solve any questions.
+Also to prepare everybody for the first exam.

-## Relevant links
+## Relevant Links

 - All the links from previous classes :)

-## Our discoveries
+## Our Discoveries

-You can share your discoveries in the folder [Discoveries](https://github.com/felipez3r0/openclasses/Examples/Classes/Class01/Discoveries)
+You can share your discoveries in the folder: [Discoveries](https://github.com/felipez3r0/openclasses/Examples/Classes/Class01/Discoveries)